-Description of Data: Out of 46 graduates, a majority of students showed middling satisfaction at the academic course that they studied at the college.
-In a range of 0-5-star scale for measuring graduates' satisfaction of their chosen course, some 12 students leveled four stars upon five.
-Similarly, equal number of graduates have shown their satisfaction with three stars.
-Only 5 graduates gave five stars to the academic subject that helped them towards a career job.
-A small number of graduates either declined to mark any star or gave one star or two (see Figure 3).
+Description of Data: Out of 60 graduates, a majority of students showed middling satisfaction at the academic course that they studied at the college.
+In a range of 0-5-star scale for measuring graduates' satisfaction of their chosen course, some 24 students leveled three stars upon five stars.
+A slightly smaller, i.e., 25, graduates gave four stars, and only 9 graduates gave five stars to the academic subject that helped them towards a career job.
+A small number of graduates either declined to mark any star or gave one star (see Figure 3).